-Professor Abramson is a full-time faculty member at Touro Law Center in New York where he served for nine years as vice dean responsible for academic programs, faculty development, and international programs.
-He teaches or has taught courses on administrative law, business organizations, dispute resolution methods including mediation representation and international mediation, government regulation of business, remedies, domestic and international sales, and international business and trade.
+Professor Abramson is a full-time faculty member at Touro Law Center in New York where he served for nine years as vice dean responsible for academic programs, faculty development, and international programs during the formative years of the law school.
+He teaches or has taught courses on administrative law, anti-trust law, business organizations, dispute resolution methods including mediation representation and international mediation, government regulation of business, remedies, domestic and international sales, and international business and trade.
 He has been teaching dispute resolution courses at Cardozo Law School since 2000.
+He also has visited as a full-time professor at Cardozo and UNLV.
 He publishes extensively in the areas of mediation representation and international mediation.

-At Touro, Hal Abramson established the law schools first summer abroad program at Russias premier university, Moscow State University.
+At Touro, Hal Abramson established the law schools first summer abroad program at Russia’s premier university, Moscow State University.
 As an ABA CEELI Specialist in Russia, he worked on a number of law reform projects when Russia began its transition to democracy.
-After leaving his vice dean position, he stayed involved in legal education developments by first serving for three years on the Committee for Professional Development (CLE for law professors) of the Association of American Law Schools (AALS) and now as a member of the small AALS Resource Corp that facilitates retreats at law schools.
+After leaving his vice dean position, he stayed involved in legal education developments by first serving for three years on the Committee for Professional Development (CLE for law professors) of the Association of American Law Schools (AALS) and now as a member of the twenty person AALS Resource Corp that facilitates retreats at U.S. law schools.

 Hal Abramson has been on the forefront of defining and developing the field of mediation representation by researching and formulating materials, publishing articles and a book (treatise), training lawyers, and teaching law students throughout the United States and abroad.
 He began focusing on mediation representation in January 1994 after teaching dispute resolution courses for more than seven years from the point of view of the neutral.
-Realizing that advocacy in mediation needed rigorous educational attention, he began researching mediation representation, developing teaching materials, and teaching courses and training lawyers.
+Realizing that advocacy in mediation needed rigorous educational attention, he began researching mediation representation, developing teaching materials, and teaching the subject.

-Since 2000, he has been regularly training students and litigators on how to effectively represent clients in mediation and has conducted programs throughout the U.S. including at Pepperdine Law School and abroad, in Switzerland, the Netherlands, Hong Kong and China, among other places.
+Since 2000, he has been regularly training students and litigators on how to effectively represent clients in mediation and has conducted programs throughout the U.S. including at Pepperdine Law School and abroad, in China, Hong Kong, Netherlands, South Africa, and Switzerland, among other places.
 He also has been designing training programs, including serving as a consultant to NITA in helping it launch a national program and as a consultant to a large international insurance company that wanted to train its lawyers and claims professionals.

 He also has been deeply involved in formulating mediation representation competitions for law students domestically and internationally.
 He served as Chair of the Committee for drafting the mediation representation competition rules for the ABA (American Bar Association) Section on Dispute Resolution (received ABA service award) and as a member of the inaugural drafting committee for the ICCs (International Chamber of Commerce) first annual international mediation representation competition.
 He continues to serve as a judge and mediator in the ABA, Canadian, and ICC competitions.